Celebrate Earth Day

 As their name suggests, FLG is committed to sustainability by making every decision– from local food vendors to how they operate – with the environment in mind.

-Saving the earth by eating meatless try the elegant dining space of The Boba House with 100% vegetarian menu of creative Vietnamese & Thai-inspired dishes.
-In the heart of UNCG Tate St. You can’t miss.
+Saving the earth by eating meatless try the elegant dining space of The Boba House with a 100% vegetarian menu of creative Vietnamese & Thai-inspired dishes.
+In the heart of UNCG Tate St. You can't miss it.

 See a stunning entryway into the City of Greensboro, a playful and interactive garden, and a horticultural oasis integrating elements of history, movement, discovery, and community.
 Unique public artwork is displayed throughout the garden.
 Gateway Gardens was certified in 2014 as a LEED Silver project by the U.S. Green Building Council.
 Sustainable practices include: